AA & PI Students

 • Hot/cold flashes

-Common Stressors for API students
+Common Stressors for AA & PI students

 Perfectionism - Berkeley students are known for being driven to achieve.
 Indeed, it was this motivation that helped you earn a spot at this top-notch university.
 Once enrolled at UC Berkeley, the reality of no longer being in the top 5% of the class can be very difficult.

-Biracial Relationships - Being involved in a biracial relationship can create stress and tension, if key family members, such as parents, don't approve.
-This kind of strain can contribute to individuals attempting to hide the relationship, relationships faltering under the strain, or in a worst-case scenario, students being financially and emotionally "disowned" by the family.
+Biracial Relationships - Being involved in a biracial relationship can create stress and tension if key family members, such as parents, don't approve.
+This kind of strain can contribute to individuals attempting to hide the relationship, relationships faltering under the strain, or, in a worst-case scenario, students being financially and emotionally "disowned" by the family.

 Finances - Many students need to work while attending school.
 The time spent at a job or jobs often affects a student's study time, limits leadership skill-building through extracurricular activities, and presents a barrier to establishing a social support network at Cal.